The Top 6 Ways to Tackle Student Loans and Homebuying

 Categories: First Time Buyer, Home Buyer Education, Homeownership

 1. Update your contact information on your loan servicer’s website.
-This will allow you to stay up-to-date with news about the COVID-19 forbearance as we get closer to the repayment date.
+This will allow you to stay up-to-date with news about your loans and any assistance/forgiveness programs you may be eligible for.

 3. Enroll in automatic payments.
 It builds credit to pay your bills on time!
 Signing up for autopay plans can help you demolish your debt without even needing to think about payment deadlines.